Vjameli/Sudoku/README.md

 The programming language used was MATLAB, including its solver.

 A report about the project was made in Portuguese.
-Take a look at ""
+Take a look at "Sudoku_report"

 Reference: https://www.mathworks.com/help/optim/ug/sudoku-puzzles-problem-based.html